#iACast 75: Aira

 CES 2018

 Welcome back to the latest episode of the iACast.
 We’ve been gone for a while, but here’s an episode sure to inform and entertain.
 This week, it’s all about the Consumer Electronics show, held in early January.
 We’re joined by hosts Michael, Aleeha, Jason, Matt, and, for her iAccessibility debut, Allison Hartley!
-Here’s some of… Continue Reading #iACast 68: CES 2018 and Combined Apple Apps
+Here’s some of the stuff we found among the many products from this year’s lineup.

 Managing Your Busy Life: Accessible Task Management Apps